stevelerner/tinyotel/README.md

 > **Note:** Built and tested on Docker Desktop for Mac.

-The Docker-based implementation has been moved to the `docker/` directory.

 ### Option 1: Full TinyOlly Demo
 Run the otel collector, TinyOlly receiver, storage, and UI, and the demo app with two Flask microservices.